 All non-US citizens must sign an attestation that you meet government entry requirements and are vaccinated.
 Print and complete the new United States Passenger Attestation (PDF) and bring it to the airport to save time.
 US Citizens and legal permanent residents are no longer required to complete the Passenger Attestation.

 Some citizens, including Australians, can get authorisation through the Visa Waiver Program.
-We recommended that you apply for authorisation no later than 72 hours before departure.
+We recommended that you apply for authorisation as soon as possible, and no later than 72 hours before departure.

 The program allows some passengers to enter the US for up to 90 days for tourism or business without having to obtain a visa.
 Citizens of Australia, New Zealand, Japan, Singapore, South Korea, Taiwan and more are eligible.
 The program applies to visitors to the US and passengers with a stop-over or transit in the US.